-Keep a couple different sized axes of cutting trees & splitting wood for fires.
+Keep a couple different sized axes for cutting trees & splitting wood for fires.

 Keep a set of garden gloves, a spade, and other small garden tools for your spring, summer, and fall gardens.

-This tool make digging holes a little easier than a shovel would… If you really want to save your sweat, get a tractor powered post hole digger.
+This tool makes digging holes a little easier than a shovel would… If you really want to save your sweat, get a tractor powered post hole digger.